Dingsheyu/DAT505-Coding/Final work/canvas/README.md

 system = new THREE.Group(); // planetary system

   ```
-  * Create a scene, renderer, camera, and set the camera's position on the z-axis.
+  * Considering that the whole space is immeasurable and my level is limited, I chose black as the background color and some white dots represent other plants.
+So it is simple and clear, and it can highlight my main works very well.The next step is create a scene, renderer, camera, and set the camera's position on the z-axis.

 ```javascript
   new THREE.AmbientLight(0xFFFFFF, 0.2)